-A team built with experience in children's services; and specialists in training, research and consultancy
+A team built with experience in children's services, business, change and quality; and specialists in training, research and consultancy

 What’s more, our team is able to develop local solutions, whilst being on top of current and future national developments.
 We have a strong drive to achieve the highest professional and quality standards at all times.
 Team members regularly work directly with children, young people, parents, practitioners, partners, local authority officers, and government departments.
 Which means we have a deep, current and informed understanding of needs, concerns and goals.

 Select a staff member for more details: